aws-samples/cfn101-workshop/content/advanced/modules/consume-example/index.md

 :::
 <!-- vale on -->

 That's it.
 Nice and short isn't it?
-You can see why Modules are going to be so useful.
+You can see why modules are going to be so useful.

 Let's create a new stack from that template using the following command: